lfedgeai/AegisEdgeAI/hybrid-cloud-poc/code-rollout-phase-1/k8s-integration/README.md

    # Then disconnect and reconnect SSH
    ```

-**Note:** If SPIRE runs as a non-root user (recommended), you typically don't need `sudo` for kind operations.
+**Note:** SPIRE runs as a non-root user.
+With proper Docker permissions (user in `docker` group), you don't need `sudo` for kind operations.
 The `setup-spire.sh` script sets appropriate socket permissions (666) so containers can access the agent socket.

 ## Setup Steps